Installation

 • States — A state acts on behalf of an owner object to describe the owner’s behavior at a given moment.
 The owner is able to express and alter its various behaviors by occupying and transitioning between its states.

 • Expressions — A state expression describes the contents of a state.
 States may be expressed concisely with an object literal, which, along with an optional set of attribute keywords, can be passed into the state() function.
-There the provided input is interpreted into a formal StateExpression, which is then used to create a State instance.
+There the provided input is interpreted into a formal StateExpression, which can then be used to create State instances.

-• Selectors — A stateful owner object’s accessor method at object.state() can be called without arguments to retrieve the object’s current state, or, if provided a selector string, to query for a specific State of the object, or a specific set of states.
+• Selectors — An owner’s accessor method owner.state() can be called without arguments to retrieve the object’s current state, or, if provided a selector string, to query for a specific State or a specific set of States.

 • Attributes — A state expression may include a set of attribute keywords (e.g.: mutable, initial, conclusive, abstract, etc.), which will enable features or impose constraints for the State that the expression is to represent.

-• Data — Arbitrary data can be attached to each state, and inherited accordingly through protostates and superstates.
+• Data — Arbitrary data can be attached to each State, and will be inherited accordingly through protostates, parastates, and superstates.

 • Transitions — When an object is directed to change from one state to another, it does so by temporarily entering into a transition state.
 A state expression may include transition expressions that describe, given a specific pairing of origin and target states, a synchronous or asynchronous action to be performed over the duration of the transition.

-• Events — Listeners for specific event types can be bound to a state, which will be called in the context of the bound state as it is affected by a progressing transition, as the state itself experiences changes to its content, or upon the state’s construction or destruction.
-State also allows for custom typed events, which can be emitted from a particular state and propagated to listeners bound to the state itself as well as its protostates and superstates.
+• Events — A State accepts listeners for specific event types, which will be called as the State is affected by a progressing transition, as the State itself experiences changes to its content, or upon the State’s construction or destruction.
+State also allows for the definition of custom typed events, which can be emitted from a particular state and propagated to listeners bound to the state itself as well as its protostates and superstates.

 • Guards may be applied to a state to govern its viability as a transition target, dependent on the outgoing state and any other conditions that may be defined.
 Likewise guards may also be included in transition expressions, where they are used to select a particular transition to execute.
 Guards are evaluated as predicates if supplied as functions, or as static boolean values otherwise.